storj/docs/app/node/commercial-node/dashboard/page.md

     setup, Prometheus and Grafana configuration.
 ---

 This guide assists commercial Storage Node operators in setting up advanced monitoring using Prometheus and Grafana.
 There are alternative monitoring tools that also will work.
-Consider the following as guidelines rather than a strict requirement for how it do it.
+Consider the following as guidelines rather than a strict requirement for how to do it.

 {% callout type="danger" %}